npt/activity-aware-firefox/README.markdown

 The biggest annoyance is that due to the fact that [Firefox kills itself if it has been sleeping for a certain period of time][ff_stop] after receiving e.g. `SIGSTOP`, if you resume a stopped Activity, Firefox will start with the default profile.
 You need to close that window and simply start “Activity-aware Firefox” and it will come back as expected.

 A limitation of this script is that add-ons, bookmarks, settings, etc. are _not_ copied (except for `chrome/`) – I suggest using [Firefox Sync][sync] to sync all of this between Firefox Profiles.
-This is in order
+This is is also needed if you want to move tabs between Profiles/Activities.

-As a consequence, syncing everything through Firefox Sync can take some time when you run the “Activity-aware Firefox” in a new Plasma Activity for the first time.
+Syncing everything through Firefox Sync can take some time when you run the “Activity-aware Firefox” in a new Plasma Activity for the first time – depending on how much stuff you sync, of course.

 [sync]: https://www.mozilla.org/en-US/firefox/sync/
 [ff_stop]: https://searchfox.org/mozilla-central/source/dom/ipc/ContentParent.h#1490